 Thymoquinone is sold as an oil and in oil-filled capsules.
 Oils from different companies vary in how much thymoquinone they contain.

-According to this study, “Through its antioxidant and anti-apoptosis properties, black seed oil exhibited an anti-aging effect in a model of aging induced with D-galactose.”
+According to a study called Anti-Aging Effect of Nigella Sativa Fixed Oil on D-Galactose-Induced Aging in Mice, “Through its antioxidant and anti-apoptosis properties, black seed oil exhibited an anti-aging effect in a model of aging induced with D-galactose.”
 It also helps restore glutathione levels in the brain.

 What I’m Doing

 I’m doing several things hoping to support the health and rejuvenative capabilities of my stem cells.
 One is fasting.
 Another is eating foods which may have beneficial anti-aging effects.(We have to eat something; we may as well choose foods that may have an anti-aging effect.